Yale-BIM/f21-assignments/assignment-5/README.md

 As a bonus in this assignment, you can get 2 extra points (to be considered in your final course grade) if you implement a ROS node that:
 - runs your face classifier taking as input the image from Shutter's RealSense camera, and
-- makes the robot react in some way to detected faces.
+- makes the robot react in different ways depending on the number of detected faces.

-For example, you can change the [face of the robot](https://shutter-ros.readthedocs.io/en/latest/packages/shutter_face.html) based on whether a human face is detected in front of it, or make it speak some word depending on the number of faces in its field of view.
+For example, you can change the [face of the robot](https://shutter-ros.readthedocs.io/en/latest/packages/shutter_face.html) or make it speak some word depending on the number of faces in its field of view.

 > Note: You should consult with Marynel what you plan to implement as a reaction on the robot to make sure that (a) it is not too hard to make it work, and (b) it is safe for the robot.